connexcs/docs/docs/datasuite.md

 ### New Workspace

-You can create your workspace via 3 methods:
+You can create your workspace via three methods:

 1. Uploading a **File**.
 2. Enter a **URL**.